Should the 1791 French Constitution Provide All Citizens With the Same Political Power?

 Part C: Discussion and Assessment (15-20 minutes)

-1. First, show an overview of how all groups voted by opening the topology diagram (click the button in the top-left corner of the discussion).
+- First, show an overview of how all groups voted by opening the topology diagram.
 When looking at the topology diagram, the darker-colored claims have a higher score, and as you hover over claims, the colored Impact Meter will show precisely how highly each one was voted.

-2. To show how each individual group voted, go to the Discussion Menu (click the button in the top-left corner of the discussion), select “Perspectives,” and select the Perspective for a group.
-Then return to the topology diagram (click ) to examine how the corresponding group voted.
+- To show how each individual group voted, go to the Discussion Menu (click the ≡ Discussion Menu icon in the top-left corner of the discussion), select Perspectives, then select the Perspective for a group.
+Then return to the topology diagram to examine how the corresponding group voted.
 Repeat for every group to compare which claims mattered more to which groups.

 Optional closer (10 minutes)